 About

 I am an ecologist and entomologist interested in how insects respond to changes in the landscape - specifically those related to large-scale global changes in agriculture and climate.
-I use modern ecoinformatics approaches to explore questions and patterns related to insect ecology and global change and then use lab and field experimentation to test theories and develop more robust, causal associations between changes in the landscape and those in insect behavior, populations, and communities.
-My work thus far has used bumble bees as a model system, and I have grown rather fond my familiar, fuzzy friends over the past 7 years.
+I use ecoinformatics approaches to explore questions and patterns related to insect ecology and global change along with lab and field experimentation to test theories and develop more robust, causal associations between changes in the landscape and those in insect behavior, populations, and communities.
+The ultimate goal of my work is to translate research findings into actions that protect insect biodiversity and sustain the ecological processes that they maintain.
+My work thus far has used bumble bees as a model system, and I have grown rather fond my familiar, fuzzy friends over the past 9 years.

 Previously, I was a USDA NIFA postdoctoral fellow with Neal Williams investigating how bumble bee behavior and community composition respond to heat waves - an extreme weather event now commonplace in Californian landscapes.

-I completed my PhD with Claudio Gratton at the University of Wisconsin-Madison in 2020 where I worked to understand the factors that drive bumble bee species to become increasingly common.
-Several of my chapters explored how changes in the abundance of flowers in time and space brought about by agroecosystem management (e.g., mass-flowering crops) are dealt with by Wisconsin’s most common bumble bee, Bombus impatiens.
-I also examined the diverging population patterns of Midwestern bumble bee species in response to agricultural intensification using historic agricultural census data and bumble bee records - taking the theory from my experimental work and applying it across large, spatiotemporal datasets.
+I completed my PhD with Claudio Gratton at the University of Wisconsin-Madison in 2020 where I worked to understand the factors that drive bumble bee species to be relatively common or relatively rare.
+My hypothesis was that a shift in the abundance of flower (the sole source of food for bees) in time and space brought about by agroecosystem management (e.g., mass-flowering crops) has differentially impacted Wisconsin’s bumble bee community.
+To test this, I worked extensively with Bombus impatiens, Wisconsin’s most common bumble bee, to determine whether its dominance was a driven by its capacity to cope temporally variable resources.
+I also examined the diverging population patterns of Midwestern bumble bee species in response to agricultural intensification using historic agricultural census data and bumble bee records - taking the theory from my experimental work and applying and testing it using large, messy data sets.

-If you are interested in any of the above, please reach out via email or Mastodon @hemberger@ecoevo.social.
+If you are interested in any of the above, please reach out via email or Bluesky @jhemberger.bsky.social or the website formerly known as Twitter @j_hemberger.